eosforce/FIPs/FIP#7.md

 If the node is out of the block normally, you can change its own penalized state to the normal state.

-The kicked-out node will be put under an observation period of 1 hour, during which user voting has no mining reward, and nodes don’t have any reward neither.
+The kicked-out node will be put under an observation period of 1 day(28800 block heights), during which user voting has no mining reward, and nodes don’t have any reward neither.
 After the observation period, BP can apply for a normal status to participate in the normal election and make normal mining profits.

 > Remarks:The penalty goes to penalty pool first.
 If the multi-sig proposal is not adopted, the penalty will accumulate.
 > If the proposal is adopted successfully, the accumulated penalty of the node will be distributed.